Editor’s Note: WOW Air shut down in March 2019.

-Icelandair has announced it will buy its fellow Icelandic airline and low-cost rival, WOW air, in a move that will likely drastically reshape the transatlantic airfare market.
+Icelandair has announced an offer to buy its fellow Icelandic airline and low-cost rival, WOW air, in a move that would drastically reshape the transatlantic airfare market.
 Icelandair expects to close the deal over the coming weeks, and says it will run the two airlines as separate brands.

 WOW air made a name for itself by offering low fares to Europe through Reykjavik, including $99 one-way fares to the Icelandic capital.
 The airline offers quirky but no-frills services built on a la carte pricing: Base fares include a personal item and little else, and the airline is known for delivering a customer experience that could best be described as “uneven.”

 Despite all that, the airline surged onto the scene thanks to its too-good-to-be-true fares.
 Along with Norwegian Airlines, WOW ushered in a wave of affordable transatlantic travel, and the airline quickly expanded to destinations across the U.S.

 In an email to WOW employees (English translation below), founder and CEO Skúli Mogensen explained that while the early days of WOW were heady and hopeful, the outlook has turned less rosy of late:

 “There have been many victories but also some major challenges,” Mogensen wrote.
 “This year in particular, has been extremely challenging compared to the incredible growth and success that we enjoyed during prior years.

 Unfortunately, external conditions have continued to deteriorate and the outlook for many airlines has gotten extremely rough.
 WOW air is no exception and despite us working around the clock trying to improve the outlook we have now been faced with some extremely tough decisions.”

 He adds that there will be no changes to daily operations or the current roster of destinations, at least for now, before addressing what is likely the elephant in the room: